wolfhut/comfy-nest-in-azure/monitoring-and-alerting/monitoring.md

 specific Resource ID.
 So that means that the Managed Identity that Monch is going to run as, needs access to be able to publish metrics to the places it needs to publish them to.
-Namely, (a) the VMs that the metrics relate to, if they relate to VMs, and (b) the Log Analytics workspace, if they don't.
+Namely, (a) the VMs that the metrics relate to, if they relate to VMs, and (b) the VM we've chosen to stick them on, if there's no better place to put them.

 Regarding number 4, it's because we need ICMP to be able to do pings, and the NAT that Azure gives you by default, doesn't pass ICMP.
 It should be